top of page

 lin sisters mask.jpeg

-Sarah is a 2nd-year Senior Girl Scout.
-She has earned her Girl Scout Bronze Award and Silver Award.
+Sarah is a 2nd-year Ambassador Girl Scout.
+She has earned her Girl Scout Bronze, Silver and Gold Award.
 Sarah is an aspiring artist and already a published illustrator for a medical journal at the age of 13.
 Sarah is a go-getter and the maker of the Deaf and HOH Friendly designs, graphics, labels, and logos.

-Kate is a 2nd-year Ambassador Girl Scout.
+Kate is a Lifetime Girl Scout Member currently attending Wellesley College.
 She has earned her Girl Scout Bronze, Silver and Gold Award.
 Kate along with her sisters learned to sew using the sewing machine through a Girl Scouts class.
 Kate is a risk-taker and she is the mastermind behind the Deaf and HOH Friendly Initiative and our Fabric face masks with clear panels.
 Kate also learned how to code and design a website through the Girl Scouts Leadership Institute Program.

-Julia is a 3rd-year Cadette Girl Scout.
-She has earned her Girl Scout Bronze Award and Silver Award.
+Julia is a 2nd-year Senior Girl Scout.
+She has earned her Girl Scout Bronze, and Silver Award.
+She is currently working on her Gold Award, teaching the elderly and others sign language.
 Julia is on the cover of the Girl Scout Tagalong Cookie box.
 Julia is an innovator and the maker of the Deaf and HOH Friendly customized communication boards.

 annie mask.jpeg